eobermuhlner/jhuge/README.md

 		}
 ```

-## Caveat
+## Caveats

-The List implementations are all ready to go:
+### Tradeoff Faster vs. Compact

+The builder option `faster()` to trade some Java heap consumption against improved performance is fully implemented in the List implementations:
 - HugeArrayList
 - ImmutableHugeArrayList

-The Set and Map implementations are functionally complete but the memory consumption is not yet optimal:
+The Set and Map implementations are functionally complete but currently only the `faster()` mode is implemented:
 - HugeHashSet
 - HugeHashMap
 - ImmutableHugeHashSet